-Emission-intensive, trade-exposed industries (EITEs)
+Emissions-intensive, trade-exposed industries (EITEs)

 In establishing the Climate Commitment Act (CCA), the Legislature recognized that certain industries face unique challenges in reducing their greenhouse gas emissions in the early years of the Cap-and-Invest Program.
-The Legislature decided to give no-cost allowances to these “emission-intensive, trade-exposed" industries, or “EITEs,” until at least 2034.
+The Legislature decided to give no-cost allowances to these “emissions-intensive, trade-exposed" industries, or “EITEs,” until at least 2034.

 What are EITEs?